JohnPlamoottil/arangetram2025/README.md

 Andreas bio

-Andrea is a vibrant and multi-talented
-15-year-old artist.
-An incoming sophomore at Stevenson High School, she began her Bharatanatyam journey at the age of 5 under the guidance of Guru Smt.
-Jinoo Varghese and continues to train with dedication and passion.
-In addition to Bharatanatyam, Andrea is also trained in cinematic, ballet, and hip hop dance styles, allowing her to explore movement across cultures and genres.
-Andrea also has a deep love for music and performance.
-She plays the violin, electric guitar, and electric-bass, and draws inspiration from a wide range of musical styles fueling her creativity and sense of rhythm in unexpected ways.
-Andrea is also a student-athlete, proudly representing her school as a varsity wrestler a testament to her discipline, resilience, and drive both on and off the mat.
-As an active participant in school cultural events, she continues to balance her artistic and athletic passions with grace, commitment, and enthusiasm.
-Driven by a strong desire to make a difference, Andrea aspires to pursue a career in the medical field, where she hopes to explore meaningful ways to help and serve humanity.
-Her compassion, curiosity, and sense of purpose are at the heart of everything she does.
-She extends her heartfelt thanks to her beloved Guru, jinoo Varghese, for her unwavering support and mentorship for nurturing Andrea's classical roots while inspiring her to grow as a confident, well-rounded artist

 Andreas mom note to her!
 Shilpa and Jeril:

-Watching our Andrea grow has been one of the greatest joys of our lives.
-From her earliest days, she has carried a quiet strength and a soft heart — gentle in nature, yet bold in spirit.
-She is calm and composed in public, but in the company of those she loves, her playful, mischievous side shines through.
-Among her closest friends, she is loud, confident, and full of life — never afraid to speak her mind and lift others up.

-She gives selflessly, often putting others’ happiness before her own.
-Whether it's a toy, time, or a piece of her favorite treat, she never hesitates to share.
-At home, she’s the cool big sister — teasing, laughing, and playing endlessly with her little brother, finding joy in simply being with him (and often in annoying him too!).
-She is soft-spoken but firm, kind but fearless — a beautiful balance that makes her truly special.

-Dance has been a constant in her life — a space where her inner world comes alive.
-Over the years, it has helped her find grace, discipline, and deep connection to tradition.
-Through every movement and every expression, we see her love for the art and the quiet dedication behind it.

-As parents, we feel truly blessed to watch her grow into the young woman she is — full of heart, full of spirit, and full of promise.

-With love and pride,
-Appa & Amma

 Jana’s bio

-Jana Ann Scaria began dancing at the young age of five.
-She started her Bharatanatyam journey under the guidance of Guru Smt.
-Jinoo Varghese, while also learning Cinematic and Western dance at the Syro Malabar Cultural Academy under Sreevidhya Vijayan and Varsha Vijayan.
-Over the years, she has competed in many events, such as CMA, Kalakshetra, and the Syro Malabar Youth Festival, earning numerous awards.
-She also performs annually at the Syro Malabar Perunnal.
-In addition to dance, Jana enjoys playing volleyball.
-She has played on her school team for the past two years and has been a member of the club team “The Edge” for three years.
-Along with her involvement in dance and athletics, Jana is a talented violinist and a member of her middle school orchestra.
-Her favorite subjects in school include math and science.
-Jana will be a freshman at John Hersey High School this coming fall and is very excited to take the next step in her academic journey.
-Jana has the opportunity to complete her Arangetram today, thanks to God’s grace, her guru’s guidance, her loved ones’ support, and her own hard work.

 Jana’s parents note

-Our dearest Jana,

-Today, as you take the stage for your Arangetram, our hearts are filled with pride, joy, and deep gratitude.
-This milestone is not just a performance it is the culmination of years of dedication, discipline, and passion.
-We have witnessed your journey the early lessons, the aching feet, the endless hours of practice and we are amazed at the grace, strength, and maturity you bring to your art.

-Your Arangetram is a celebration of tradition and talent, but more than that, it is a reflection of your inner light and hard work.
-You’ve shown us what it means to stay committed to a goal and to honor culture with devotion and sincerity.

-We are incredibly proud of the dancer you’ve become, but even more proud of the beautiful person you are humble, kind, and determined.
-May this performance be the beginning of many more achievements and a lifelong love for the arts.

-With all our love and blessings,
-Appai & Amma
 ## History of Bharatanatyam
 used June4